Hello There...

 Modalities

-Narrative, EMDR, Solution-Focused, Collaborative, CBT
+Narrative, EMDR, Solution-Focused, Collaborative, CBT, and Somatic (TEB & SE)

 Works With